celestehorgan/atomic-writing/composing.md

 However, in most modern web application architectures, presentation and content aren't seperated.
 Moreover, it's a misleading idea to think that content and presentation are _ever_ entirely seperate: Bulleted lists, headings, and tables are examples of presentation-in-content.
 The display of these elements is inherently related to the nature of the content they house.
 In other words, presentation influences meaning.

+An implementation should do the following:

+* As a user, I want to author in _plain markdown_ whenever possible.
+* When needed, I want to pass _a plain markdown file_ to a _rendering component_ to display it in a particular way.
+* The _rendering component_ should..
+  * provide formatting or interactive functionality
+  * provide validation(?) of the content in it.